victorgraciaweb/miniature-telegram/README.md

 How to run?
 --

-1. You can compile and deployn Remix
+1. You can compile and deploy in Remix